 Information for Responsible Employees

 Responsible employees are those University employees who are required to notify the Harassment & Discrimination Assistance and Prevention Program (HDAPP) of any potential violation of the University's Sexual Violence and Sexual Harassment (SVSH) Policy.
 Except for specifically designated confidential resources, all University employees, including student employees, are considered responsible employees when they learn that a UC Davis student has potentially experienced sexual violence or sexual harassment.
-Additionally, all supervisory or managerial UCD employees and faculty members, except student employees who are supervisors, are considered responsible employees when they learn that any UCD student, staff, or faculty member has potentially experienced sexual violence or sexual harassment.
+Additionally, all supervisory or managerial UCD employees and faculty members, except student employees who are supervisors, are considered responsible employees when they learn that any UCD student, staff, faculty, or patient has potentially experienced sexual violence or sexual harassment.

 - To report an incident of sexual assault or sexual harassment, contact HDAPP at (530) 747-3864 (Davis), (916) 734-3417 (Sacramento) or firstname.lastname@example.org.

 - If you’re not sure whether you’re a responsible employee, keep reading or consult with HDAPP.